-The Outline 2023 Critical Infrastructure Protection & Resilience Europe topics of discussion include:
+The 2023 Critical Infrastructure Protection & Resilience Europe topics of discussions included:

 Plenary Session Topics

 Interdependencies and Cascading Effects across the CI Communities

 It is the interoperability between independent critical national infrastructures that is the catalyst for multiple failures in the so called cascade effect.
 As more infrastructure becomes increasingly interdependent, how do we identify the weaknesses to enhance resilience across industries to prevent and/or mitigate the effects of a natural disaster or man-made attack?
 How should the CI community build situational awareness to mitigate the cascading effect across infrastructures.

 A deeper look at the current range of Horizon Europe Critical Infrastructure Protection & Resilience projects and research programmes across Europe that are designed to enhance critical infrastructures and understandings for adapting policies and adopting best practices.